Program in History

 Graduate Degrees Offered

 The M.A. in History encompasses social and political history in the United States, Europe, Latin America, and the Caribbean.
-Two different emphases in History may be chosen, a traditional History emphasis or an emphasis in Public History.
+Two different emphases in History may be chosen: a traditional History emphasis or an emphasis in Public History.
 The extensive Women’s Collection at the Blagg-Huey Library is an excellent research resource for graduate students.
 Students are encouraged by the faculty to consider courses from other disciplines outside the department as part of their graduate program.
 Course selection should be made with the advice and approval of the student’s graduate committee.
-The department’s programs include internships in both the public and private sectors.
+The component’s programs include internships in both the public and private sectors.

 Minors